-How does the CASA relate to the child he or she represents?
+How does the CASA volunteer relate to the child he or she represents?

 CASAs offer children trust and advocacy during the complex legal proceedings.
 CASAs contact the child on a regular basis to observe and gather information about the child’s well being.
 They encourage the child to express his or her own opinion and hopes while remaining objective observers.
 They explain to the child the events that are happening, the reasons they all are court dependent, and the roles the judge, lawyers and social workers play.

-How does a CASA gather information about a case?
+How does a CASA volunteer gather information about a case?

 To prepare a recommendation, the CASA talks with the child, social worker, caregiver, school officials, health providers and others who can offer insight into the well-being of the child.
 The CASA also reviews records pertaining to the child -- court, school, medical, and case worker reports along with other documents as case informational needs are identified.

-How does a CASA differ from a social service caseworker?
+How does a CASA volunteer differ from a social service caseworker?

-Social workers generally are employed by state governments.
-They work on several cases at a time and are frequently unable to conduct a comprehensive investigation of each assigned child.
-The CASA is a volunteer with more time and smaller caseloads (no more than two children).
+Social workers generally are employed by county governments.
+They work on several cases at a time, while the CASA is a volunteer with more time and smaller caseloads (typically no more than two children).
 The CASA does not replace a social worker on a case: he or she is an independent appointee of the court.
 The CASA makes recommendations to the court independent of the social service worker.

-How does the role of a CASA differ from an attorney?
+How does the role of a CASA volunteer differ from an attorney?

 The CASA does not provide legal representation in the courtroom.
 That is the role of the attorney.
 However, the CASA does provide crucial background information that can assist attorneys in presenting their cases.
-It is important to remember that CASAs do not represent a child’s wishes in court.
-Rather, they speak to the child’s best interests.
+The CASA advocates for the best interests of the child and makes fact based recommendations to the court.

 Definitely not!
 No prior knowledge of the foster care system or legal experience is required.
 Once accepted into the program, you will receive all necessary training in courtroom procedures, social services, and the special needs of abused or neglected children.